Senegal's legislative election tests ruling party influence | Politics

 - Senegal

-Voting was underway Sunday for Senegal's legislative election, a vital test for opposition parties who are trying to minimise the ruling party's influence before the 2024 presidential election amid worries that President Macky Sall may seek a third term.
+Voters in Senegal turned out for a legislative election, a vital test for opposition parties who are trying to minimise the ruling party's influence before the 2024 presidential election amid worries that President Macky Sall may seek a third term.

 About 7 million voters are eligible to elect 165 deputies in the National Assembly amid a politically tense atmosphere in the West African nation.
 Violent protests broke out last year after Sall's main opponent, Ousmane Sonko, was arrested on rape charges, and more than a dozen people were killed.
 Sonko, who came in third in the 2019 election, denies the allegations and his supporters have been vocal about their opposition to the president.